 I’ve never seen such a variety of food in one place: there was food everywhere, and an entire side street filled with people sitting on the kerb eating out of takeaway trays.
 Of course, as well as the stalls selling Japanese, Italian, Ethiopian, and fancy fish and chips, there were the curry houses for which the street is famous for.

 We ended our stroll with a break in Trumans, a proper pub not far from Old Spitalfields Market.
 It offered another slice of London life: locals watching an all-important football game between two rival London teams.
 The landlady was making her loyalties known loud and clear from behind the bar, but the atmosphere in the pub was jovial.
 As someone not remotely interested in football, it was a lot more fun watching the locals’ reactions than the game itself.

 It had been a last minute decision to head to the Columbia Road Flower Market that morning, and it turned out to be a good one.
 For a look at London life that’s more authentic (and interesting) than the city centre sights, Columbia Road and its environs are an enjoyable place to while away a weekend.
 Flowers, food, and football: for us, it was quite the Sunday stroll in London’s eclectic East End.

-How to get there: Take the Northern Line tube train to Old Street Station, and walk north east along Hackney Road until you see Columbia Road on your left.
+How do I get there?
+Take the Northern Line tube train to Old Street Station, and walk north east along Hackney Road until you see Columbia Road on your left.

-When to visit: Sundays from 8am until (roughly) 3pm – the market is open in all weathers!
+When should I visit?
+The Columbia Road Flower market runs on Sundays from 8am until (roughly) 3pm, come rain or shine – the stalls are open in all weathers!